0x2c7/nguyenquangminh0711.github.io/_posts/2016-09-07-introduction-to-interval-tree.markdown

 description: Initially introduction to Interval Tree data structure
 ---

-In this post, I'll show you some introduction to an advanged data structure called Interval Tree.
-Note that the word `advanged` here means that this data structure is used to solve a too specific kind of computer science problems.
+In this post, I'll show you some introduction to an advanced data structure called Interval Tree.
+Note that the word `advanced` here means that this data structure is used to solve a too specific kind of computer science problems.
 It doesn't do anything with the level of the developers.
 Don't worry, you don't need to be a ninja to read.
 I bet you will be surprised about how simple it is :)

 I don't intend to write a science document.
 This post is just a post I wrote for myself to read later.
 I'm trying to explain the concept of Interval tree as simple as I could, based on what I researched about it.
 So, you could find tons of bugs inside.
 Please report / discuss with me to make it better.